vtex-apps/availability-notify/docs/README.md

 ![template-back-in-stock](https://user-images.githubusercontent.com/67270558/131547198-a4eb3f0e-5a20-4e63-9f1f-d3bb312fa621.gif)
->ℹ️ The email template that will be used is `back-in-stock`

 Now you set up the template according to your necessities.
 Check out the next section, [Setting up the Back in stock template](#setting-up-the-back-in-stock-template), to learn how to do it.